Invoca/developer-docs/source/api_documentation/calls_in_progress_api/_network_param_table.rst

     - Region
     - Region (state, province or country) where transaction originated.

+  * - repeat_calling_phone_number
+    - Repeat Caller
+    - Whether the call was a repeat call.
+Repeat call detection is not applied to shared or unavailable caller IDs.

   * - source
     - Source
     - Source of the call.